rahulvijay333/task_manager/README.md

 - **Intuitive Interface**: The app features a user-friendly interface, making it easy for users to navigate and manage their tasks efficiently.

+- **Notification Feature**: The app includes a notification feature to remind users 10 minutes before the task deadline.
+This feature is implemented using Flutter Local Notification.

 ## Getting Started

 To get started with Task Manager, follow these steps:

 1. **Clone the repository** to your local machine.
 2. Ensure you have **Flutter and Dart** installed on your development environment.
-3. **Set up Firebase** for your project and configure the necessary authentication and Firestore database.
+3. Set up Firebase for your project and configure the necessary authentication and Firestore database.
-4. **Update the Firebase configuration** in the app (usually located in `lib/main.dart`) with your Firebase project credentials.
+4. Update the Firebase configuration in the app (usually located in `lib/main.dart`) with your Firebase project credentials.
-5. Run the app on your preferred **emulator or physical device** using `flutter run`.
+5. Run the app on your preferred emulator or physical device using `flutter run`.

 ## Dependencies